Pioneer Lodge No. 1

 Today, Boise County is known for its stunning natural beauty, outdoor recreational opportunities, and the preservation of its historic sites like mining ghost towns.
 Its history as a mining hub has left behind a captivating legacy that draws visitors from near and far.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Boise County, Idaho.
+This timeline provides a condensed summary of the historical journey of Boise County, Idaho.

 • 1862: Boise County is established as one of the original counties in Idaho Territory.